osmandapp/web/main/docs/user/navigation/setup/route-navigation.md

 ### Set target point

 The most important thing to start navigation is to determine your destination.
 The destination point can be found using a [Search](../../search/index.md#overview) function, or simply on a map.
-You can also set target point in the [Navigation menu](#navigation-menu):
+You can also set target point in the [_Navigation menu_](#navigation-menu):

 <Tabs groupId="operating-systems">